Determination of the density in the linear elastic wave equation: Geometric optics solutions

 \section{Geometric optics solutions}

-The proof relies on the construction of geometric optics solutions characterized by Fourier integral operators \cite{hormander1971fourier,duistermaat1994fourier}.
+The proof relies on the construction of geometric optics solutions expressed using Fourier integral operators \cite{hormander1971fourier,duistermaat1994fourier}.
 Assume $V$ is an open subset of $\partial\Omega$.
 We will construct such solutions to the elastic wave equation \eqref{elastic_eq} of the form

 where $\mathbf{a}\in S^m$ is a vector.
 The wavefront set of the above distribution is contained in